Agency business development can be difficult for new owners, but it doesn’t have to be.

 - Browse online podcast directories such as cast.market

-No matter which route you take, create a list of 10 to 20 podcasts you want to become a host on.
-And start reaching out to them by email, Twitter, etc.
+No matter which route you take, create a list of 10 to 20 podcasts you want to become a guest on.
+And start reaching out to them by email, Twitter, etc. If you want to start your own, don’t forget to promote your own podcast and get the world out to build credibility.

 5. Create a referral program